 Deeded Body Program

-It also serves as an educational resource for faculty, medical students and residents, as well as graduate, allied health and other undergraduate students.
+The program serves as an educational resource for faculty, medical students and residents, as well as graduate, allied health and other undergraduate students.

 Thanks to the generosity of donors who made a conscious decision to begin or continue their teaching career after their death, we are able to continue our long-standing tradition of providing excellence in health sciences education, as well as the highest regard for humankind.